tobier/muos/README.md

 ## Running

 The disk image can be written to a flash drive and booted on a real x86 machine.
 However, using QEMU instead is very recommended, in case there are some serious bugs that may break something.
-MuOS can be run in QEMU as follows:

-   qemu muos.img